-The UN initiative on strengthening the resilience of vulnerable communities through community-based disaster risk reduction measures in Central Asia helps to increase the resilience of the most disasterprone communities in Kyrgyzstan through their active engagement in comprehensive disaster risk reduction measures, which includes the implementation of mitigation projects to be complemented by public awareness and education activities at all levels.
+The UN initiative on strengthening the resilience of The UN launched the updating process of Nationally vulnerable communities through community-based Determined Contributions (NDC) to support the disaster risk reduction measures in Central Asia government for the enhancement of the country's helps to increase the resilience of the most disasterclimate pledge and Paris agreement implementation. prone communities in Kyrgyzstan through their active Kyrgyzstan intends to submit the updated NDC by the engagement in comprehensive disaster risk reduction end of April 2021.
+All key governmental, academia, and measures, which includes the implementation of nongovernmental bodies were mobilized through the mitigation projects to be complemented by public inter-ministerial working group to update the NDC. awareness and education activities at all levels.
 In 2020 the awareness-raising activities reached 648 direct and indirect beneficiaries in the selected communities.